crazytruth/insanic/docs/source/insanic/errors_and_exceptions.rst

     documentation to better understand how Insanic's error handling works.

-Insanic's error handling is done with Sanic's error handling functionality, however, with Insanic's own exception and error definitions.
-Before we move onto the components that comprise of an Insanic exception let's take a look at a quick example.
+Insanic's error handling is done with Sanic's error handling functionality, but with Insanic's own exception and error definitions.
+Before we move onto the components that comprise of an Insanic exception, let's take a look at a quick example.

 .. code-block:: python